panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 When you change the component's data, Vue updates the DOM asynchronously.

-If you want to catch the moment when DOM has been updated after the component's data change, then you need to use `Vue.nextTick(callback)` or `this.$nextTick(callback)` functions.
+If you want to catch the moment when DOM has been updated after the component's data change, then you need to use `nextTick(callback)` or `this.$nextTick(callback)` functions.

 Their single `callback` argument is going to be invoked right after DOM updates: and you are guaranteed to get the latest DOM in sync with the component's data.